Al Sobotka: Career

-Dealing with octopi
+Dealing with octopuses

-Sobotka is also famous for being the employee responsible for handling any octopuses thrown on the ice during a game.
-Sobotka will grab the octopus with his bare hands and swing it around his head.
-He typically receives an appreciative cheer from the crowd for this response.
+Sobotka is also famous for being the employee responsible for handling any octopuses thrown on the ice during Red Wings' games.
+Sobotka would grab the octopus with his bare hands and swing it around his head.
+He typically received an appreciative cheer from the crowd for this response.

 In the April 2006 edition of Sports Illustrated, Michael Farber wrote:

 The first face-offs [of the Stanley Cup tournament] were in Ottawa and Detroit at 7:12 p.m., although the unofficial commencement occurred two minutes earlier when an octopus landed on the ice with a splat during 'The Star-Spangled Banner' at the Wings' Joe Louis Arena.
 Nothing screams 'playoffs' like a cephalopod.
 (The Red Wings' tradition began in 1952 when two fishmongers realized that the number of tentacles on an octopus matched the number of wins then necessary to win the Stanley Cup.)
 Octopus-tossing is officially proscribed, but arena superintendent Al Sobotka tacitly encourages it by twirling octopuses over his head as he chugs off the ice after cleaning them up.
 In this year's playoff innovation, some Oilers fans threw hunks of prime Alberta beef onto the ice in response.

-Sobotka said in 1996 that an unofficial record of 54 octopuses were thrown during one game of the 1995 Stanley Cup final series between Detroit Red Wings and New Jersey Devils.
+Sobotka said in 1996 that an unofficial record of 54 octopuses were thrown during one game of the 1995 Stanley Cup Finals series between Detroit Red Wings and New Jersey Devils.
 He also stated that Detroit fans throw an average of 25 octopuses per playoff game.
 For his tireless efforts, the Red Wings named their octopus mascot "Al" after Sobotka.

-According to NHL rules, if any fan throws an object on the ice in celebration, the supported team could be issued a delay of game penalty.
-However, the NHL tends to look the other way when Sobotka does his stuff.
-Frank Brown, the league's vice president for media relations, said in response: "Every so often, an octopus slips out of someone's hands, and Al is right there to take care of the matter.
+NHL rules prohibit fans from throwing objects onto the ice, and provide for a team supported to be assessed a delay of game penalty.
+However, the NHL historically did not enforce the rule in the Red Wings' case.
+As Frank Brown, the league's vice president for media relations, once said: "Every so often, an octopus slips out of someone's hands, and Al is right there to take care of the matter.
 And he cannot be blamed if, as it tries to break free from Al's grasp, the octopus lifts Al's arm and twirls itself in the air."

-In the 2008 playoffs, the NHL issued a warning that while they were fine with octopuses being thrown on the ice, the Red Wings would be fined $10,000 if Sobotka twirled the octopus in the air, as bits of the octopus were getting in the ice and on the opposing goaltender.
+During the 2008 Stanley Cup playoffs, the NHL issued a warning that while they were fine with octopuses being thrown on the ice, the Red Wings would be fined $10,000 if Sobotka twirled the octopus in the air, as bits of the octopus would land on the ice and on the opposing goaltender.
 However, it was announced on May 7, 2008, that the NHL would allow Sobotka to twirl the octopuses, provided that he does so only at the Zamboni gate and not on the ice surface.